-Students who fail to meet Satisfactory Academic Progress standards and placed on probation, losing their financial aid eligibility can appeal this decision.
 The appeal must be made in writing and should be accompanied by appropriate supporting documentation.
-Appeals should be submitted to the Financial Aid Office.
-Acceptable reasons for appeal might include injury or illness of the student, illness or death of an immediate relative of the student, or other extenuating circumstances beyond the student's control.
-Appeals will be brought to the Student Policy Team of the Administrative Team for action.
-Decisions will be communicated to the student within 14 days of the time the appeal was submitted.
+Appeals are to be submitted to the Financial Aid Office for evaluation.
+Decisions will be communicated to the student within 14 days of the time the appeal was submitted via his/her Frontier Nursing University email account.